LCS - Kuali - How and When to Use Blueprints vs. Groups vs. Roles

 • The Submitters are specific staff across UW-Madison who are allowed to see the application and submit the form

-Since there is no need to sub-divide these groups further, the members role is used (seen below as “all roles”).
-The administrator is the application administrator/developer.
+Since there is no need to sub-divide these groups further, the members in this group (seen below as “all roles”) all get assigned to the same permissions/workflow actions.
 Individuals performing the same tasks, approvals, etc. are assigned as members within the groups.

 selecting a role in the list for a Kuali step showing all of the WDFin groups and roles

-Only Finance staff across the university need access to submit a form for this application; therefore, that group is added as a Kuali Policy.
+Only Finance staff across the university need access to submit a form for this application; therefore, that group is added as a Kuali Policy allowing all members in that group to submit a form.

 Adding a permission (aka Kuali policy) and selecting submitters to have access to the application